kinde-oss/kinde-dotnet-sdk/docs/UsersApi.md

 # **GetUsers**
 > UsersResponse GetUsers (int? pageSize = null, string? userId = null, string? nextToken = null, string? email = null, string? username = null, string? expand = null, bool? hasOrganization = null)

-List Users
+Get users

 The returned list can be sorted by full name or email address in ascending or descending order.
-The number of records to return at a time can also be controlled using the `page_size` query string parameter.
+The number of records to return at a time can also be controlled using the `page_size` query string parameter.  <div>   <code>read:users</code> </div>

 ### Example
 ```csharp